dotbenz/CommSafety/README.md

 https://bit.ly/komsafety

-**Usage**
+**Usage**<br/>
-Sign up for an account or log in if you already have one.
+Sign up for an account or log in if you already have one. <br/>
-Explore the map to view reported incidents in your area.
+Explore the map to view reported incidents in your area.<br/>
-Use the search functionality to find incidents by location or type of crime.
+Use the search functionality to find incidents by location or type of crime.<br/>
-Submit a report if you witness a criminal activity or safety concern.
+Submit a report if you witness a criminal activity or safety concern.<br/>
 Stay informed about safety alerts and community initiatives through notifications.

 **License**